-I can’t stress enough the importance of individual research and planning as it relates to making the best choices for you and being a competitive candidate when you are ready to launch, relaunch, or continue in your career through graduate school!
+I can’t stress enough the importance of individual research and planning as it relates to making the best choices for you and being a competitive candidate when you're ready to launch, relaunch, or continue your career through graduate school!
 Beyond that, here are a few closing tips:

 - Stay organized: Find a way to organize your grad school search criteria by creating charts and assigning point values to some of your differentiators.
 Do the same for evaluating admission requirements and financial opportunities.

-- Ask questions and glean different perspectives.
-Look for consistent messages to validate the way the institution, program, and the overall experience is presented.
+- Ask questions and glean different perspectives: Look for consistent messages to validate the way the institution, program, and overall experience are presented.

-- Only you can determine what’s ultimately important in your grad school search.
-Fit will vary for everyone.
+- Best fit will vary for everyone: Only you can determine what’s ultimately important in your grad school search.
 Differentiators that may be important to you may not be to the person next to you.
 Gather information, but don’t be influenced by others.

-- Have a plan of attack.
-Preparing for the grad school search and managing multiple admission requirements and timelines is good practice for the organization and time-management skills you’ll need in grad school.
+- Have a plan of attack: Preparing for the grad school search and managing multiple admission requirements and timelines are good practice for the organization and time management skills you’ll need in grad school.

-- Start early.
-Your graduate school search and application process should begin 10–15 months prior to desired term of entry.
+- Start early: Your grad school search and application process should begin 10–15 months prior to your desired term of entry.